Water privatization has spurred scientists, environmentalists, and business executives into a heated debate.

 While in the US (a well-developed nation), for instance, 85% of people get access to water from public utilities, 97% of the population in developing countries depend on public systems.
 This means that privatizing water will lead to massive infrastructural changes that will directly impact a huge portion of the population.

 At the same time, although developing nations have the strongest need for water, they also face the greatest risks of privatization efforts failing – as weak government regulations might lead to monopolies and operational inefficiencies.
-Furthermore, entrusting the management of this essential resource to private entities can lead to difficulties in assuring that companies ensure supply in low income communities, where consumption is lower.
+Furthermore, entrusting the management of this essential resource to private entities can lead to difficulties in assuring that companies ensure supply in low-income communities, where consumption is lower.

-what we can learn from georgia’s 1990 water privatization failure
+What we can learn from georgia’s 1990 water privatization failure

 The effectiveness of water privatization was tested in Atlanta, Georgia in the 1990s.
 Scientists and researchers thought the test would reveal the benefits of water privatization.
 The results, however, showcased the terrible consequences of it.
-Even though the operating costs of water distribution was minimized, the citizens in Atlanta paid a high price, as private companies mistreated the water supply.
+Even though the operating costs of water distribution were minimized, the citizens in Atlanta paid a high price, as private companies mistreated the water supply.

 During the 5-year testing program, Atlanta’s citizens suffered from excessive chlorine levels in their water supply, operational inefficiencies, and plenty of water leaks.
 As a result, privatization contracts were ended.